ComPair/Geometry/README.md

 use: >>geomega -g AmegoBase.geo.setup

-The current geometry model to use are located in the AMEGO_4x4TowerModel folder
+The current geometry model for the Probe conncept is found under AMEGO_Probe and the current geometry to the MidEx concept is under AMEGO_Midex.
+These geometries share common files in Detectors and materials.

 #File Structure